nick-nikzad/CLIP/README.md

 To scale up the code for processing approximately ~100 million text-image pairs, the following improvements can be considered:
 1. **Batch processing**: Simultaneously processing multiple image-text pairs in batches can significantly enhance the overall processing speed and reduce the overhead associated with individual predictions.
+- Considering the current GPU card capacity (4GB) and GPU usage (860MB per image-text), utilizing a batch size of 4 is expected to yield a 4x increase in processing speed compared to the current experiment.
 2. **Parallelization/ Cloud computing**: Leveraging distributed processing across ample GPU clusters.
 HuggingFace's "Accelerate" library would be a fine tool for this purpose.
 3. **Quantization**: Explore quantization techniques like quantization aware training (QAT) to represent embeddings with fewer bits, further reducing computation and memory footprint.
 4. **Data Partitioning**: Split the dataset into smaller chunks and process them independently, then aggregate the results.